Gaurav-yadav-03/live-Doc/README.md

 </div>

 ## <a name="Introduction"> 🤖 Introduction</a>
-iveDocs is a cutting-edge, real-time collaborative document editor powered by Next.js for the user interface, Liveblocks for real-time interactions, and styled with TailwindCSS for a sleek design.
+LiveDocs is a cutting-edge, real-time collaborative document editor powered by Next.js for the user interface, Liveblocks for real-time interactions, and styled with TailwindCSS for a sleek design.
 It enables multiple users to work together on documents simultaneously, emphasizing productivity and innovation.
 Designed to highlight expertise in creating dynamic and impactful applications, LiveDocs offers a seamless collaborative experience.
 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Next.js